 This mezzanine level was extended in 2001 to give access to steps and escalators down to the new Fairfield Street entrance.
 This entrance is for passengers arriving and departing by taxi and car.

 A Passenger Information Display at the corner of Parker Street and Mosley Street shows the next Altrincham trams, from both Piccadilly Gardens and Market Street stops.
 This information is also repeated on both Market Street and Piccadilly Gardens stop PIDs, alternating with the usual departure information for that stop.
-The former Mosley Street stop has been permanently closed.
+The former Mosley Street stop has closed and been removed.